Fourier analysis on distance-regular Cayley graphs over abelian groups: Introduction

 \section{Introduction}

-In graph theory, distance-regular graphs are a class of regular graphs with pretty combinatorial symmetry.
-Roughly speaking, a connected graph $\Gamma$ is distance-regular, if for every vertex $x$ of $\Gamma$, the distance partition of $\Gamma$ with respect to $x$ is an equitable partition, and all these equitable partitions share the same quotient matrix.
-Although this condition is purely combinatorial, the notion of distance-regular graphs plays a key role in the study of design theory and coding theory, and is closely linked to some other subjects such as finite group theory, finite geometry, representation theory, and association schemes\cite{BV22,DKT16}.
+In graph theory, distance-regular graphs form a class of regular graphs with strong combinatorial symmetry.
+A connected graph $\Gamma$ is distance-regular if for every vertex $x$ of $\Gamma$, the distance partition of $\Gamma$ with respect to $x$ forms an equitable partition, and all such equitable partitions share a common quotient matrix.
+While this defining condition is purely combinatorial, the concept of distance-regular graphs holds fundamental importance in design theory and coding theory.
+Furthermore, it exhibits deep connections with diverse mathematical disciplines including finite group theory, finite geometry, representation theory, and association schemes \cite{BV22,DKT16}.

-In the theory of distance-regular graphs, how to characterize or construct distance-regular graphs of specific types or parameters is an essential problem.
-Cayley graphs, a class of vertex-transitive graphs defined by groups and their subsets, might be good candidates for distance-regular graphs.
-This is because most of the known distance-regular graphs are vertex-transitive \cite{DK06}, and many infinite families of distance-regular graphs with diameter $2$, namely strongly regular graphs, are constructed from Cayley graphs \cite{CTZ11,FMX15,FX12,GXY13,LM95,LM05,M84,M94,M89,Mom13,Mom14,Mom17,MX14,MX18,MX22,QCM24,TPF10}.
+Within the study of distance-regular graphs, the characterization and construction of graphs with specific types or parameters constitute essential research problems.
+Cayley graphs --- vertex-transitive graphs defined through groups and their subsets --- emerge as natural candidates for such investigations.
+This relevance stems from two observations: most known distance-regular graphs are vertex-transitive \cite{DK06}, and numerous infinite families of strongly regular graphs (the diameter-$2$ case of distance-regular graphs) arise from Cayley graph constructions \cite{CTZ11,FMX15,FX12,GXY13,LM95,LM05,M84,M94,M89,Mom13,Mom14,Mom17,MX14,MX18,MX22,QCM24,TPF10}.